-First, in closing the nonbank bank loophole through CEBA, Congress imposed restrictions on the activities of CEBA-exempt institutions, including ILCs, as a condition of obtaining exemption from BHCA coverage.
-For example, Congress limited the ability of ILCs and trust companies to access and/or utilize the Federal Reserve's payment system and discount window.
-Yet, fintech charter recipients would operate entirely free of BHCA coverage without any restriction on their ability to access these aspects of the federal safety net.
-Congress also imposed restrictions on the activities of CEBA-exempt institutions which significantly limit their ability to compete with banks covered by the BHCA, such as precluding ILCs from engaging in demand deposit taking, limiting trust companies to acting in a bona fide fiduciary capacity, and precluding credit card banks from engaging in commercial lending.
-The activities of fintech charter recipients would not be subject to any such restrictions and yet would evade consolidated regulation and supervision under the BHCA.
+First, in closing the nonbank bank loophole through CEBA, Congress imposed restrictions on the activities of CEBA-exempt institutions, including ILCs, as a condition of obtaining an exemption from BHCA coverage.
+For example, Congress limited the ability of ILCs and trust companies to access and/or utilize the Federal Reserve's payment system and discount window.[11]
+Yet, in proposing the fintech charter, the OCC indicated that recipients would operate entirely free of BHCA coverage without any restriction on their ability to access these aspects of the federal safety net.
+Congress also imposed restrictions on the activities of CEBA-exempt institutions which significantly limit their ability to compete with banks covered by the BHCA, such as precluding ILCs from engaging in demand deposit taking,[12] limiting trust companies to acting in a bona fide fiduciary capacity,[13] and precluding credit card banks from engaging in commercial lending.[14]
+The OCC never indicated that activities of fintech charter recipients would not be subject to any such restrictions and yet would evade consolidated regulation and supervision under the BHCA.

-Second, in expressly codifying the CEBA exemptions, Congress took care to ensure that all CEBAexempt institutions, although not subject to BHCA regulation, remain subject to the restrictions on anticompetitive practices, such as tying, that apply to banks as defined by the BHCA.
-And yet, because the uninsured national banks organized under the OCC's fintech charter would neither fall within any of the CEBA exemptions nor the BHCA definition of "bank," the fintech charter again simultaneously avoids all pdf); Comptroller's Licensing Manual Supplement: Considering Charter Applications From
+Second, in expressly codifying the CEBA exemptions, Congress took care to ensure that all CEBA- exempt institutions, although not subject to BHCA regulation, remain subject to the restrictions on anti-competitive practices, such as tying, that apply to banks as defined by the BHCA.[15]
+And yet, because the uninsured national banks organized under the OCC's fintech charter would neither fall within any of the CEBA exemptions nor the BHCA definition of "bank," the fintech charter again simultaneously avoids all of the restrictions imposed by the BHCA coverage and all of the restrictions imposed on obtaining an exemption from BHCA coverage.